 The installation of the environmental sensors and gateway hub can take from 30 minutes to an hour to install.

 Our contractors once again will make an appointment with you to come and fit what is needed.
-We may need to put up scaffolding.
+We will need to put up scaffolding.

 Footprint community engagement days